Growing Beetroot - Tips

 meter is sufficient.
 If you are not sure, check the soil pH with a soil

 testing kit which you can find at your local gardening center.
-However,

 and particularly salty soils which they seem to like.

-Planting beetroot in ground that has
+Planting beets in ground that has

 been manured for a previous leaf crop such as cabbages or lettuce is

-perfect for beetroot.
 To prepare the beds make sure that the bed has

 been dug over to a depth of 10 cm.
+Don't plant beets in a heavily

-are extremely sensitive to baron deficiency in soils, and therefore are
+Beets are extremely sensitive to baron deficiency in soils, and therefore are

 a good indicator of this.
 The indications are blackened areas